jamesgrams/pull-up-flash/README.md

 ### Requirements

 You will need Windows or Linux.
 Mac is a work in progress.
+Linux install (persist beyond reboot) is also a work in progress.

-## Installing
+## Installing/Running

 1. Download and run the appropriate binary for your operating system from the releases section.
+    * The standalone version will simply run while the window is open.
+The non-standalone version will install a silent background process that persists through reboot.
     * On Mac and Linux, you will likely have to make the file executable.
-2. Optionally, follow appropriate steps to make this binary run on startup.
+2. Open/run the file.
+If using the non-standalone version, you can run the file again to uninstall.
 3. Install the [Chrome Extension](https://github.com/jamesgrams/pull-up-flash-extension) in your browser.

 ### Additonal Notes